alshival/gpt-discord-bot/README.md

 # Training the keras layer

 You will need to teach the keras layer for some time when you install the bot.
 I provided a very small amount of training data.
-If you ask it to do a task and the bot misbehaves, such as when you meant to schedule a reminder and it starts tic tac toe or gives you a generated answer, include the last prompt in the training data using `label_last` along with the appropriate label:
+If you ask it to do a task and the bot misbehaves, such as when you meant to schedule a reminder and it starts tic tac toe or gives you a generated answer, include the last prompt in the training data using `label_last` along with the appropriate label (end a tic tac toe game first by entering random string):

 ```
 !label_last reminder